PeterT1000/trackrad2025/README.md

 To download the datasets and place them in the expected locations, you can run the following commands:

 ```sh
 # Labeled dataset (about 3 GiB) for unsupervised learning or evaluation

 wget TODO

 #Unlabeled dataset (about X GiB) for unsupervised learning:

 wget TODO
 ```

-We recommend placing the dateset in the `dataset/` subfolder of this repository, following the following structure:
+We recommend placing the dataset in the `dataset/` subfolder of this repository, following the following structure:

 ```sh
 dataset/